 2. Activate Multi-Factor Authentication (MFA)

-Multi-factor authentication adds extra protection to your Salesforce data.
+Multi-factor authentication adds extra protection to your Salesforce data, and is now a requirement of all organizations who use Salesforce.
 As the infiltration techniques used by adversaries become more advanced, a simple password may not be enough to protect against unauthorized usage.
 MFA requires the user to confirm their identity in two or more ways upon logging in.

 This extra layer of security can be achieved in a few ways, such as: